About PCB Panelization

 Bay Area Circuits typically uses 3 standard panel sizes: 9” x 12”, 12” x 18”, and 18” x 24”.
 The size of the panel used for manufacturing, which largely affects the price per board, is mostly determined by the dimensions, layer count, and desired quantity of the PCBs.

-For first time users, here are some guidelines for determining how Bay Area Circuits panelizes parts:
+Here are some guidelines for determining how Bay Area Circuits panelizes parts:

 - Multilayer (3 or more layers) PCBs are only printed on 12”x 18” panels or larger.